-- Akira Baes, Erik D. Demaine, Martin L. Demaine, Elizabeth Hartung, Stefan Langerman, Joseph O'Rourke, Ryuhei Uehara, Yushi Uno, and Aaron Williams, “Rolling Polyhedra on Tessellations”, in Proceedings of the 11th International Conference on Fun with Algorithms (FUN 2022), Island of Favignana, Sicily, Italy, May 30–June 3, 2022, 5:1–5:16.
+- Akira Baes, Erik D. Demaine, Martin L. Demaine, Elizabeth Hartung, Stefan Langerman, Joseph O'Rourke, Ryuhei Uehara, Yushi Uno, and Aaron Williams, “Rolling Polyhedra on Tessellations”, in Proceedings of the 11th International Conference on Fun with Algorithms (FUN 2022), Favignana, Italy, May 30–June 3, 2022, 5:1–5:16.

 We study the space reachable by rolling a 3D convex polyhedron on a 2D

 periodic tessellation in the xy-plane, where at every step a face of

 the polyhedron must coincide exactly with a tile of the tessellation it rests

 upon, and the polyhedron rotates around one of the incident edges of that face

 until the neighboring face hits the xy plane.
 If the whole plane can

 be reached by a sequence of such rolls, we call the polyhedron a plane